 Join our network of welcomers to get started.

-The Welcoming Network is composed of over 300 nonprofits and local governments working to build more inclusive and welcoming communities in the United States and abroad.
+The Welcoming Network is composed of over 300 nonprofits and local governments working to build more inclusive and welcoming communities in the United States.
 Led by Welcoming America, the Welcoming Network is both a network and a movement, driven by the conviction that communities make better decisions when residents of all backgrounds, identities, and perspectives are meaningfully engaged.

 By joining as a Welcoming Network member, you receive the tools, resources, technical assistance, and global community of practice to help communities of all sizes become more welcoming places.
 In turn, members commit to advancing and institutionalizing welcoming efforts in their community and to share their experience and lessons learned with the network, while receiving training, resources, networking, and leveraged funding.

 Tulsa makes long-term plans to include immigrants in economic development through the Welcoming Economies program

 In 2021, the Welcoming Economies program entered its second phase with five participating organizations.
 We sat down with one of the participants, Diane Eason Contreras, Director of Immigrant and Refugee Services for the YWCA Tulsa – East Community Center, to dig into their experience in the cohort on creating a more welcoming business environment in…